cverluise/patentcity/docs/US_ANNOTATION_GUIDELINES.md

 The patent corpus that we consider for US has 4 types of formats and spans the period 1836-1980.

 The formatting is different from one format to the next one.
-In publication prior to US1248454A, the relevant information are contained in the first paragraph and in the header (format 1), it is subsequently only contained in the header.
+In publication prior to US1248454A, the relevant information is contained in the first paragraph and in the header (format 1), it is subsequently only contained in the header.
 See Figures 1,2, 3 and 4 for an example of each format type.
 From publication US3930271A onward, we use information provided by the USPTO in the Patentsview database.